mbbischoff/website/_posts/2014-12-01-once-more-with-feeling.md

 Inspired by my [heroes](http://frankchimero.com/blog/homesteading-2014/) and my [friends](http://khanlou.com), I’ve decided to write under my name.
 And while I expect that what’s here will change a lot of over time, I’ll try not to break too many links along the way.

-*If you want to come along for the ride, [subscribe in your feed reader](/feed/), and if you want to know more about the guy who’s writing this, there’s an [about page over here](/about/).*
+*If you want to come along for the ride, [subscribe in your feed reader](/feed/), and if you want to know more about the guy who’s writing this, there’s an [about page](/about/).*